 - Parasitology: parasites

 - Virology: viruses

 An understanding of these various life forms in the environment has created other sub disciplines of: microbial ecology, microbial physiology, microbial genetics and molecular biology.
 Our need to control infectious diseases has brought about the fields of pathology and immunology.
 Bioinformatics, the in silico research, is a new area of research in microbiology which analyzes the genomes of life forms.

 This option covers all areas of microbiology.
-Students can choose a microbiology track, a pre-vet track, a pre-med track, or an environmental track, making this option excellent preparation for those who wish to be professional microbiologists, attend medical, dental, or veterinary school, or study environmental microbiology topics.
+Students can choose from several tracks (microbiology track, pre-vet track, pre-med track, and environmental track)making this option excellent preparation for those who wish to be professional microbiologists, attend medical, dental, or veterinary school, or study environmental microbiology topics.

 This option is for students interested in careers that involve the performance of clinical laboratory tests.
 To become a medical laboratory scientist, students must train in a year-long program and become accomplished professionals in microbiology, chemistry, blood banking, and hematology.
 Students can receive their training through the Montana Medical Laboratory Science Training Program at MSU.